sam-shridhar1950f/orbit-py/README.md

 </p>
 <p align="center">
-<i>Orbit Simulator, a mechanical system that can simulate virtually any orbit in the universe.</i>
+<i>Orbit Simulator, kinetic art that can simulate virtually any orbit in the universe.</i>
 </p>